WayneNani/lybie-places-of-unity/content/portfolio/place04.md

 Four Arkansas Pts are set in each direction and connect with the 4 elements earth, air, fire and water.
 The tumbled white quartz crystals create the circle and bring all the energies together.

-The place was initiated on 08/13/18 with Linda Yannetti and Lybie Hund.
+The place was initiated on 08/13/18 with Linda Y. and Lybie Hund.